uhm-descartes/descartes-modules/morea/home.md

 # DESCARTES NRT Courses Site

-Welcome to DESCARTES NRT Courses Site, a service of the [DESCARTES NRT Courses Site](https://descartes.manoa.hawaii.edu/) at the [University of Hawaii at Manoa](http://manoa.hawaii.edu).
+Welcome to the Courses Site, a service of the [DESCARTES NRT](https://descartes.manoa.hawaii.edu/) at the [University of Hawaii at Manoa](http://manoa.hawaii.edu).

 ### Purpose